About This Chapter

 Music is full of tricks to create certain feelings or emotions.
 Today, we'll look at one of the most powerful intervals, the flattened fifth, and see how it has been used throughout history.

-Dissonance is a sound created when two discordant notes are played in unison and is contrasted with harmony or consonance.
-Examples of dissonance in music can be found in the work of Beethoven, Chopin and Nirvana.
+Dissonance is a sound created when two discordant notes are played in unison.
+Examples of dissonance in music can be found in the work of Beethoven, Chopin and Nirvana, as we'll learn in this lesson.

 Why are background instruments important?
 What do 'thin' and 'thick' mean in a musical sense?
 Let's find out more about texture and how we use it to describe music.